 Protection System Functions

 A protection system often consists of several functions working together.
 A function is a single monitoring or control action.
 For example, a transmission line may be protected by a combination of DTT, POTT, and current differential functions.
-A RAS might include several monitoring functions (e.g., MW read, line outage, breaker status, etc. …) and one or more control functions (insert reactive device, automatic generation control (AGC), etc.).
+A RAS might include several monitoring functions (e.g., MW read, line outage, breaker status) and one or more control functions (insert reactive device, automatic generation control (AGC), etc.).

-When analyzing protection system performance, we will define performance recommendations that apply to each of these functions.
-It is up to the protection engineer to apply these functions to attain the desired overall Protection System performance.
+When analyzing protection system performance, we define performance recommendations that apply to each of these functions.
+The protection engineer may apply these functions to attain the desired overall performance of the protection system.